o1egl/govatar/README.md

     err := govatar.GenerateFileFromUsername(govatar.MALE, "username", "/path/to/avatar.jpg")
 ````

-Generates avatar and return it as image.Image
+Generates an avatar and returns it as an image.Image

 ```go
     img, err := govatar.Generate(govatar.MALE)